sharissis-brei/cascade-assets/README.md

 Send your browser to [http://localhost:5000](http://localhost:5000)
 Turn on your livereload extention (optional)

-## Editing assets
+## Making Changes

-All assets are located in the `src/` folder.
-Change stylesheets there and test them out on the sample pages located in the `docs/` folder.
+**HTML:** Sample HTML for the website lives in `docs/`
+**CSS:** Edit the stylesheets in `src/stylesheets/`
+**JS:** Edit the javascripts in `src/javascripts/`
+**IMAGES:** Add/remove images in `src/images/`

+Each time you make a change, the server will regenerate the site.
+This ofter takes a second or two.
+If the page is not updating, check your server logs to see if you have a syntax error that is preventing the compilation from happening.

-## Deploying to Cascade
+## Deploying Assets to Cascade

 ### Step 1: Build